jamilservicos/gdrive-tingodb/README.md

 # First

-You should auth your project with google through google-drive-util Create google.conf in root of your project
+You should auth your project with google through google-drive-util\n Create google.conf in root of your project

 {